October 24-27, 2023

-E-book Resource (Download Here) In planning the activities for the week, we structured the activities around five themes: Exercise, Nutrition, Sleep, Mindfulness and Connection.
+In planning the activities for the week, we structured the activities around four themes: Exercise, Nutrition, Mindfulness, Sleep, Connection, Nature, and Gratitude.
 We created an e-book of resources gathered from existing SPUSD sources, our community of parent experts, and trusted online sources, to provide a broad overview of adolescent brain development and how these ideas relate to mental health and wellness.
 This e-book is meant to be a collection of resources and a place to start if there is something you would like to learn more about.

 The ultimate brain hack!
 Engaging in physical activity that requires your full concentration allows your brain to take a break from things that might be worrying you.
-Soccer skills, exercise stations with The Upstanders, and Yoga will be featured during the week to encourage students to get moving as a way to manage feelings of stress and anxiety.
+Word Workout (Monday and Tuesday) will link positive phrases with fun and quick physical movements, The Upstanders will get kids moving with play, and a series of Workout Challenges will be led (Thursday and Friday) all to encourage students to get moving as a way to manage feelings of stress and anxiety.

-Shred Your Stress with The Upstanders – Students write down a worry and then put it in the shredder! *Encourages acceptance of situations outside of one’s control and perspective.
+Shred Your Stress – Students will write down a worry and then put it in the shredder! *Encourages acceptance of situations outside of one’s control and perspective.

-Puppy Love – Dog trainer and SPMS parent, Toby Bangar, and “Service Dog-in-Training” River have been visiting the campus on Fridays at lunchtime to give a little lift to students.
-On Friday, October 28, River will be available for pets and joined by fellow dogs-in-training Riddley, Odette, Grizzly, Durga, Kuma!
+Puppy Love – We’re so grateful for our animals!
+On Friday, October 27, Dog trainer and SPMS parent, Toby Bangar, and her “Service Dogs-in-Training” will be on campus during lunchtime to give kids a little lift.
 Interacting with animals has been shown to decrease levels of cortisol and lower blood pressure.
 Other studies have found that animals can reduce loneliness, increase feelings of social support, and boost your mood.